The Principals of a Business Valuation

 We all like alternatives.
 Well, maybe, is the world better with 800 TV channels versus 3?
 The Principle of Alternative Investments shares the realities of the multitude of potential investments for investors.
 There are 7600 mutual funds in the US alone.
 There are over 42,000 businesses for sale in the US.
 Investment choices are staggering, and all compete for investors’ dollars.

-The Principle is that of Rationality.
+The Principle is that of Rationality

 The last Principle is that of Rationality.
 In the macro, markets are rational and consistent.
 Of course, they get overheated and follow power laws versus the normal standard deviation curve during both the draw-ups and draw-downs.
-If you bought bitcoin at $64,000 and watched it plunge to $18,000, you may be tossing your smartphone after reading the above.
+If you bought Bitcoin at $64,000 and watched it plunge to $18,000, you may be tossing your smartphone after reading the above.
 People drown in rivers where the average depth is 4 feet.
 When researching and discussing the Principle of Rationality, take all the “rationality” with a grain of salt in times of massive drawdowns and hyperbolic expectations.

 Note: Much of this article uses concepts from Mercer’s & Harm’s Business Valuation: An Integrated Theory.
-We embrace many of those concepts at Business Appraisal FL|GA and find the integrated theory makes explaining business valuations to our clients and their advisors easier.
+We embrace many of those concepts at Business Appraisal FL|GA|HI and find how the integrated theory makes explaining business valuation services to our clients and their advisors easier for financial reporting.